tomiito/developer-documentation/source/includes/guides/_supply.md

 - A client may not necessarily build quotas off of all qualifications.
 It’s very important to use both qualifications and conditions when determining whether to send your respondent.
 - You can pass respondent demographics on the Fulcrum entry link allowing the respondent to bypass prescreener questions.
   - Example Entry Link: http://www.samplicio.us/router/default.aspx?SID=f6c83654-3d4f-4f7c-bef1-2f5097b6ae9c&PID=12345&MID=54321&AGE=35&GENDER=2&ZIP=70117
 - You can include variables in your supplier redirects to capture valuable demographic data on your respondents if already stored in Fulcrum.
-Fulcrum will pass back qualification answers if the respondent has answered that question within the last 30 days.
-If demographic data is returned on the supplier redirect which you do not already have for your panelist then update your panelist profile with this information to better improve targeting.
-If demographic data is returned on the supplier redirect which you already have for your panelist then ignore the data returned on the supplier redirect.
-We recommend including the top 20 qualifications on your return redirects to capture valuable demographic data on your respondents.
+  - Fulcrum will pass back stored demographic data if the respondent has answered that question within the last 30 days.
+  - If demographic data is returned on the supplier redirect which you do not have for your panelist then update your panelist profile with this information to better improve targeting.
+  - If demographic data is returned on the supplier redirect which you already have for your panelist then ignore the data returned on the supplier redirect.
+  - We recommend including the top 20 qualifications on your return redirects to capture valuable demographic data on your respondents.
   - Example Supplier Redirect template: http://www.supplierURL.com?status=complete&PID=[%PID%]&MID=[%MID%]&42=[%AGE%]&43=[%GENDER%]&45=[%ZIP%]&47=[%HISPANIC%]&113=[%ETHNICITY%]

 #### 4. Understanding Fulcrum Quotas
+[Quotas](http://developer.lucidhq.com/#quotas) determine how many completes of each type of respondent are allowed into the survey.
+Quotas are always created off Fulcrum qualifications and conditions.

 Fulcrum quotas can be nested, not nested, overlapping, or contain only a subset of the qualified respondents.
 Here are a few examples:

-- Study 1: only total quota
+- Study 1: only total quota (no subquotas)
   - Total = 1000
 - Study 2: nested gender and age
   - Total = 1000